shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-07-getter.md

 ```

 **What happened in the code above?**

 * First, we create a new instance with the HelloWorld contract info, including the ABI and the `contract` passed in via the request body.
-* Then, we call the `getName` function of our smart contract, chaining the `call` method, because this requires communication with the blockchain.
+* Then we call the `getName` function of our smart contract, chaining the `call` method, because this requires communication with the blockchain.

 ----------------------------------